JPLee01/pandas-project/README.md

 <img align="left" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Histogram%20with%20the%20Density%20Plot%20Comparing%20the%20Petal%20Length%20of%20Each%20of%20the%20Species.png"> <img align="righ" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Histogram%20with%20the%20Density%20Plot%20Comparing%20the%20Petal%20Width%20of%20Each%20of%20the%20Species.png">

 ####  Observations
+As seen from the above Plots the additon of the Density Plot offers greater clarity with regards areas of concentration.
+While in the previous Histograms, within any areas of concentration it was very difficult to make obserations because the process of stacking bars on top of another created confusion with regards to the position one bar ended and another continued.
+Also the stacking bars on top of another created the illusions of different colours which some individuals may take to mean additional species.
+The addition of the Density Plots however, allows for easier observations because the continuous density lines help the eye keep the distributions separate and also do not change colour where overlapping occurs.

 ### Creation of Boxplots Displaying the Distribution of the Data of Each of the Species
 A Boxplot (also known as a Box-and-Whisker Plot) displays a summary of a set of data containing the minimum, first quartile, median, third quartile, and maximum.
 In a box plot, we draw a box from the first quartile to the third quartile.
 A vertical line goes through the box at the median.
 The whiskers go from each quartile to the minimum or maximum.
-Additionally, outliers (if present) are shown by points outside the minimum and maximum lines.<sup>[9](#myfootnote9)</sup> A Boxplot is created for each of the species to display the distribution of data within each of the species and highlight any areas of commonality.
+Additionally, outliers (if present) are shown by points outside the minimum and maximum lines.<sup>[11](#myfootnote11)</sup> A Boxplot is created for each of the species to display the distribution of data within each of the species and highlight any areas of commonality.

 To create a boxplots displaying the distribution of the data of each of the species the following code is executed:
 ```